 - Step 1: Work hard.
 Do everything that you can to increase your income from active work.
 Ask your boss for a raise, try to get promoted, do some extra tasks at work, get a second (part-time) job, etc. The more passionate you are about creating a passive income stream for yourself, the harder you should work.
 Whatever is necessary, increase your working income.

 - Step 2: Save Money.
 Now that you are earning more money than before, it is time to be clever.
 Instead of spending the additional money on stupid things you don’t really need anyway, save it.
-Maybe you can even try to decrease your current living costs even further if you are really determined to live just from passive income.
+Maybe you can also try to decrease your current living costs even further if you are really determined to live just from passive income.

 - Step 3: Invest wisely.
 Instead of letting your savings sleep on 0% interest rate bank accounts, start investing your money in productive assets.
 Productive assets are key in your strategy as they can produce cash flow and therefore passive income for you.
 While you are still working actively, reinvest your earnings to leverage the power of compounding interest for maximum returns.

-The truth about passive income is that you need to work meticulously for probably many years or decades until your nest egg is large enough to support your living costs.
+The truth about passive income is that you need to work meticulously for many years or decades until your nest egg is large enough to support your living costs.
 These are the 3 steps between your current job that you don’t like doing and that relaxing time on the beach.
 You need to work hard, save as much as you can, and invest your money wisely.
 If you are looking for some inspiration on how you can invest your money to achieve passive income, here are our 3 favorite ways PerFinExplained.

-Source #1: Dividends From Companies
+Passive Income Source #1: Dividends From Stocks & ETFs

 Advantages of passive income from dividends: